What To Do If Your New Kitten Has Diarrhea

 Share to

-As a pet parent of a new kitten, any change in behavior or health status can cause a great deal of stress.
+As a pet parent of a new kitten, any change in behavior or health status can cause you to become worried.
 If you notice that your kitten has diarrhea, you might be concerned that something is wrong and wonder if they need medical attention.

-There are a variety of causes for kitten diarrhea.
-The good news is that some of them are simply just a result of being in an entirely new environment.
+There are a variety of causes for diarrhea in kittens.
+The good news is that some of them are simply just a result of being in an entirely new environment and eating new food.
 However, it’s also possible that the cause of your new kitten's diarrhea requires the attention of a vet.

-Learn what could be causing your kitten's diarrhea, how you can provide them with relief, and when you should bring them to the vet.
+Learn what could be causing your kitten's diarrhea, how you can help them, and when you should bring them to the vet.

 What causes kitten diarrhea?

 There are several potential causes of kitten diarrhea.
-These can include: food allergies or intolerances, transitioning to new food too rapidly, parasites, stress, and various medical conditions.
+These can include: food allergies or intolerances, transitioning to new food too rapidly, eating something they should not have (including human food), parasites, stress, and various medical conditions.

-The causes of new kitten diarrhea typically fall into two categories: acute and chronic.
-It's important to understand how long your kitten has been experiencing GI upset and the severity of the diarrhea—this can help your veterinarian understand the cause.
+The causes of diarrhea in kittens typically fall into two categories: acute and chronic.
+It's important to note how long your kitten has been experiencing a gut upset and the severity of the diarrhea—this can help your veterinarian determine the cause and decide on the best course of treatment.

 Causes of acute diarrhea in kittens

 Young kittens with temporary cases of diarrhea fall into the acute category.
-This type of diarrhea can typically be treated through a change in diet, reduction in environmental stressors, or medication.
+This type of diarrhea can often be treated through a change in diet, reduction in environmental stressors, or medication.

 Parasites

-According to Pawp veterinarian Dr. Slyvalyn Hammond, there is one common cause of diarrhea in young kittens—intestinal parasites.
+According to Pawp veterinarian Dr. Sylvalyn Hammond, there is one very common cause of diarrhea in young kittens—intestinal parasites.

 “Intestinal parasites are the most common cause of diarrhea in kittens," says Dr. Hammond.
 "Have your veterinarian check a stool sample to make sure your new kitten doesn’t have any worms in their gut."